awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 #### Contact AWS Support to move an alternate domain name<a name="alternate-domain-names-move-contact-support"></a>

-If the alternate domain name that you’re moving is an apex domain, the source and target distributions are in different AWS accounts, and you don’t have access to the source distribution’s AWS account or can’t disable the source distribution, you can contact AWS Support to move the alternate domain name\.
+If the source and target distributions are in different AWS accounts, and you don’t have access to the source distribution’s AWS account or can’t disable the source distribution, you can contact AWS Support to move the alternate domain name\.

 **To contact AWS Support to move an alternate domain name**